Carbon monoxide toxicity after lighting coals at a hookah bar | Canada Hyperbarics Skip to main content

 What They Found

-A patient developed severe carbon monoxide poisoning with a carboxyhemoglobin (COHgb) level of 33.8%, becoming unconscious and showing cardiac ischemia on an electrocardiogram.
+A patient developed severe carbon monoxide poisoning with a carboxyhemoglobin (COHgb) level of 33.8%, becoming unconscious and showing cardiac ischaemia on an electrocardiogram.
 These symptoms resolved after treatment with hyperbaric oxygen therapy.
 This was the first reported case of occupational carbon monoxide exposure in a hookah bar employee and the highest COHgb level reported from hookah use.

 Canadian Relevance